Discuss, But Never Argue

 - 1Remember what makes them tick.
-I love the DISC Personality profiles and share about the gifts and fears of each style.
+I love the Namaste Personality Snapshots and share about the gifts and fears of each style.
 When we play on a fear a person has, they immediately go on the defensive.
-Any strength, when overused, can become a weakness.
+Any strength, when overused, can trigger a negative reactive behavior.
 And when you do or say something that triggers a fear, like a loss of security, criticism, or they feel like they are taken advantage of, then you will see their weaknesses rear their ugly heads in a way that definitely creates a losing battle.
 We all have ways in which we are motivated - positively and negatively.
 The more you openly discuss this with your spouse, and learn what shuts them down or gets them riled up, the more you are equipped to communicate in a way that heals instead of hurts.

 - 2When you feel so mad, that you want to ROAR...
 My sweet daughter Ellie did a video on how to deal with being mad, and the song is super catchy and an easy practice for all of us.
 Major kudos to Daniel Tiger for teaching my girls some excellent tools for dealing with daily life issues.
 Bottom line, if you are angry enough to say something you will regret, take a step back and a deep breath in.
 Don't run away from a fight.
 Simply communicate that you need a breather to think clearly, and commit to coming back to a discussion instead.
 Our feelings are powerful and fully valid.
 Yet when we want to communicate our feelings to others, we need to allow for a balance between heart and head and use some wisdom with how to communicate them in a way that doesn't attack.

 - 3Take center stage, and own it.
 After you take that breather, allow for a moment to speak your peace, and let your spouse do the same.
 Don't monologue it out, and don't attack.

+- 4Explain what you feel; not what they did.
 Explain your own emotions without playing the blame game.
 And then, shut up and let them do the same without defending anything.
 Remember that you have no power over someone's feelings.
 Regardless of what emotions are brought up, you can share your feelings, and then make a conscious decision on whether you are going to allow those feelings to foster negativity or growth in your life.
 Feel it, voice it, and let it go.
 Choose to grow.

 Growth comes from being able to learn something other than what we think in our own heads anyway!

-On the wall in our kitchen I have scrawled this quote from the Dalai Lama:
+On the wall in our kitchen I have scrawled this quote from the Dalai Lama.

 Feel free to disagree.
 But please, don't let it become an argument.